In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

 Gmail algorithm immediately detects that the email is sent by a tool rather than a human.
 Also, HTML emails with heavy images take more time to load and affect the user experience.

 To make sure your emails avoid the Gmail promotions tab, the email should appear as if it’s written and sent manually to create a one-to-one conversation rather than blasting with beautiful HTML tags.
-If your campaign requires beautification, keep the HTML to text ratio to 60:40.
+If your campaign requires beautification, keep the text to HTML ratio to 60:40.

 The plain text email with minimal links and images gives higher chances of getting delivered in the primary folder.